 Some of the Civic Centre and national museum buildings actually remind me of the grand Westminster dwellings situated around Victoria in London.

-I was pleased for a bit of early morning sunshine last Sunday which meant I could snap a few digital mementos before meeting up with my tour group to head off on our Gower Peninsula adventure.
+I was pleased for a bit of early morning sunshine.
+I eagerly snapped a few digital mementos before meeting up with my tour group to head off on our Gower Peninsula adventure.

 The Gower Peninsula in Wales

-The Gower is a designated Area of Outstanding Natural Beauty (AONB) in South Wales that projects westwards into the Bristol Channel, and is brimming with mysterious old stone ruins, historical castles and churches, ocean-ways, green valleys, marshes, caves, beaches and soaring cliffs.
+The Gower is a designated Area of Outstanding Natural Beauty (AONB) in South Wales that projects westwards into the Bristol Channel.
+It’s brimming with mysterious old stone ruins, historical castles and churches, ocean-ways, green valleys, marshes, caves, beaches and soaring cliffs.

-The following map shows where in the country we were, and I’ve highlighted some of the key stops we visited on the See Wales day trip.
+The following map shows where in the country we were.
+I’ve highlighted some of the key stops we visited on the See Wales day trip.

 Striking Swansea Bay

-During the adventure we visited the charming Dylan Thomas Centre in Swansea which celebrates the famous Welsh writer; drove through the Mumbles and stopped at Langland Bay where a cliff top walk was in order.
+During the adventure we visited the charming Dylan Thomas Centre in Swansea which celebrates the famous Welsh writer.
+We then drove through the Mumbles and stopped at Langland Bay where a cliff top walk was in order.

-We were happy to brave a rather ferocious wind in order to make our way along the coast towards Caswell Bay, witnessing jaw-dropping natural landscapes one can only hope to experience in a lifetime.
+We were happy to brave a rather ferocious wind in order to make our way along the coast towards Caswell Bay.
+Home to jaw-dropping natural landscapes.
+One can only hope to experience in a lifetime.

 Our half hour trek presented a small taste of what is on offer – and it is striking!

-It happened to be a surprisingly sunny Sunday, and also the day before I was set to go back to work after a lovely break away exploring southern Wales.
+It happened to be a surprisingly sunny Sunday.
+The day before I was set to go back to work after a lovely break away exploring southern Wales.

-When I wasn’t clicking to create digital memories, my mind was chatting incessantly with ideas on what I wanted to write about, as well as anxiously mulling over my to-do list and wondering how on earth I’d get back into the swing of work the next day.
+When I wasn’t clicking to create digital memorie.
+My mind was chatting incessantly with ideas on what I wanted to write about.
+As usual I was anxiously mulling over my to-do list.
+Concerned about how I was going to get back into the swing of work the next day.